bterwijn/memory_graph/README.md

 ### Debugging without Debugger Tool ###

-To make debugging without a debugger tool easier we provide these alias functions that you can add to your code where you want to view a graph:
+To simplify debugging without using a debugger tool, we offer these alias functions that you can insert into your code to visualize a graph at specific points:

 | alias | function|
 |:---|:---|